 What Is A Scott Number?
 Scott numbers are unique ID’s given to each stamp to help identify and value it.
 If you’re not sure of the Scott number, view our visual Stamp Identification guide to look up values.

 We do not have values for every issue.
-There are currently 500+ issues and 2,700+ values recorded, including B.O.B issues.
+There are currently 550+ unique issues with 4,200+ values recorded, including B.O.B issues.

 Full List Of Scott Numbers